 One possible way to draw your audience to a particular eLearning video or program is by creating hosted videos.
 Hosted videos draw you in by promising access to classes from a trusted expert or professional, often a prominent known figure in the field.
 This format of video can be seen through the popular Masterclass and TED Talk series.
 Hosted videos also often promise engagement and entertainment from their hosts and high production values behind the camera.
 There are a few major weaknesses of this eLearning format, however.
 For certain subjects, there is no guarantee that a popular expert will also be an effective teacher, and the videos can be difficult to get off the ground and expensive to produce due to their reliance on public figures.

 Perhaps the most basic form of eLearning is the webinar format.
-In the webinar format, you create a video exploring a subject or topic in depth, often including charts, images, and other explanatory media.
+In the webinar format, you create a training video exploring a subject or topic in depth, often including charts, images, and other explanatory media.
 This format is prerecorded, which means that you won’t be able to adjust for audience response on the fly, but there are a number of advantages as well.
 Webinars are great for when you need to give the same information to many people at different times.
-This makes webinars favored for job training and customer education by many companies and software brands.
-They are also great for thought and leadership training where a more generalized approach can benefit.
+This makes webinars favored for job training videos and customer education by many companies and software brands.
+They are also great for thought and leadership training video examples where a more generalized approach can benefit.

 Finding their home first on YouTube and now other platforms such as Instagram and TikTok, the microlearning format is probably the first form of teaching on this list unique to the internet.
 These videos offer quick, easy to follow instructions on topics of high value to the viewer.
 They are excellent for SEO and viewer retention, since the short runtime makes people leaving out of boredom less likely.
 They are also great for breaking a more complex concept into shorter, more digestible bits.
 Inserting products, brand sponsorships, or offers of other services is also more accepted in this format.

 4) Live Stream